kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ## Repository

-The main tool for working with databases using Kora is a specialized repository class annotated `@Repository`.
+Main tool for working with databases in Kora is to use [repository pattern](https://java-design-patterns.com/patterns/repository/#explanation) when designing the database access abstraction.
-Repositories allow you to create by creating code at compile-time implementations of the contracts described by the repositories that will be available in the container.
+Repository interface must be annotated with `@Repository`.
-Queries in repositories are described using the `@Query` annotation.
+Queries for repository methods are described using the `@Query` annotation.
+Repository implementation is created at compile time, all `@Query` methods will execute described query and assemble the query arguments and process the result optimally.

+SQL queries are supposed to be written by the developer because it increases the developer's understanding of the query plan, gives more insight and context to the developer about what he is doing and how his query will work.
+You can use [macros](#macros) to improve the user experience to avoid writing all model fields/columns.

-The repository must be a descendant of one of the implementations, in the examples below the [JDBC](#jdbc) implementation will be considered
+Repository must extend of one of the implementations, in the examples below the [JDBC](database-jdbc.md) implementation will be considered:

 ===! ":fontawesome-brands-java: `Java`"